 Christmas Rose/Lenten Rose

-If you love pretty winter blossoms of pink, red, purple, white, green, and sometimes even black, then give these plants a glance.
+If you love pretty winter blossoms of pink, red, purple, white, green, and sometimes even black, then glance at these plants.
 If you’re shopping at the right time, you’ll be able to choose yours while they’re in bloom to be sure to get your favorite color.
 Known as the Helleborus, this plant’s blossoms will start peeking in late winter, so be sure to plant them where you can enjoy them the most -- a window box outside your bedroom or kitchen window, or potted plants which can quickly move to wherever it suits you could be ideal.

-Native to Japan, China, and Korea, this vibrant evergreen shrub grows beautifully in North America as well.
-These make a lovely hedge in the right space, with trees that can grow to forty feet tall, and shrubs up to ten feet high.
-Attractive to colorful cardinals and musically-gifted thrushes, these plants are drought resistant and known for living through even the harshest of winters.
+Native to Japan, China, and Korea, this vibrant evergreen shrub grows beautifully in North America.
+These make a lovely hedge in a suitable space, with trees that can grow to forty feet tall and shrubs up to ten feet high.
+Attractive to colorful cardinals and musically-gifted thrushes, these plants are drought resistant and known for living through even the harshest winters.
 Do be cautious when necessary with these: the leaves, seeds, and bark of the yew are recognized as poisonous.